zskamljic/rest-ahead/Readme.md

 }
 ```

+A failed request, with custom responses will throw RequestFailedException, that contains a code and the input stream
+from the request.

 ### Custom client

 The `RestAhead` builder declares an interface `RestClient` that allows you to implement custom clients.
 By default, if